Passive Market Impact: A Point Process Approach: Applications and approximations

 for some constants $c_1, c_2$.
 This case extends to the case where $\kappa$ and $D^{-1}$ are differentiable.
 In that case, we have

 when $\gamma \to 0$.
 The behaviour when $\gamma \to \infty$ relies on some additional assumptions on $\kappa$ and $D$.
 More precisely, we assume that $D(q) \sim -cq$ when $q \to \infty$, which corresponds to the fact that there is a linear restoring force bringing the queue back to its equilibrium value.
 Moreover, the function $\kappa$ measures the resistance to price change.
-Following the ideas of dynamic theory of market liquidity \cite{mastromatteo2014agent,toth2011anomalous}, the available liquidity profile exhibits a ’V’-shaped pattern, diminishing in the vicinity of the current price while linearly increasing as one moves away from it.
-This means that the total volume required to move the price of $x$ ticks should increase as $x^2$, once $x$ is large enough.
-It is natural to assume that $\kappa$ is linked to the inverse of this function: moving the liquidity by $\alpha$ should create a price change of $\sqrt{\alpha}$, and therefore we need to take $\kappa(q - \alpha) \approx \kappa(q) - \sqrt{\alpha}$.
+Following the ideas of dynamic theory of market liquidity in Toth et al. \cite{toth2011anomalous}, Mastromatteo et al. \cite{mastromatteo2014agent}, Donier et al. \cite{donier2015fully}, and Benzaquen and Bouchaud \cite{benzaquen2018market}, the available liquidity profile exhibits a ’V’-shaped pattern, diminishing in the vicinity of the current price while linearly increasing as one moves away from it.
+In this theory, it is assumed that the instantaneous density of resting orders is smallest right at the best bid and ask, and then grows approximately linearly as one moves away in price space on either side.
+Therefore, the total volume required to move the price of $x$ ticks should increase as $x^2$, once $x$ is large enough.
+In our case, it is natural to assume that $\kappa$ is linked to the inverse of this function: moving the liquidity by $\alpha$ should create a price change of $\sqrt{\alpha}$, and therefore we need to take $\kappa(q - \alpha) \approx \kappa(q) - \sqrt{\alpha}$.
 Assuming that this hold, and using that $D(q) \sim -cq$ when $q \to \infty$, we obtain

-when $\gamma \to \infty$.\\
+when $\gamma \to \infty$.